DiegoPretelt/Purple-Team-Home-Lab/CloudSOC/Playbooks/root-usage-playbook.md

 Possible benign causes:
 - scheduled usage
+- Accidental login by trusted user

 Validate:
 - confirm unscheduled usage
+- Check any correlating alerts
 - Review Actions taken
-- Check any correlating alerts

 ## 6. Containment Actions
-- Restrict IAM permissions temporarily
-- Disable keys if external IP
-- Force password reset if suspected compromise
+- Change Root Password
+- Delete any Associated Keys
+- Rotate/enable MFA
+- Revoke any changes made by checking CloudTrail logs

 ## 7. Eradication & Recovery
-- Rotate credentials
+- Secure root email
-- Review IAM for least privilege
+- Use IAM roles for management purposes
 - Force password reset if suspected compromise

 ## 8. Post-Incident Improvements
-- Correlate with IAM enumeration alerts
-- Tune threshold based on environment baseline
+- use two person rule, no one has root password and mfa at one time
+- Set up SNS notifications if not on for alarms